 We’ve all drank away the sorrow of unrequited love, or at least unrequited lust.
 While we don’t mean to rub salt in the wound, you should know that only one other species has been observed drinking away their heartbreak, and that’s the lowly fruit fly.
 That fun fact should cheer you up when you’re vomiting on your cat at three in the morning.

-In a study on alcohol, scientists let a group of fruit flies score with their lady friends, while cockblocking another group.
+In a study on alcohol, scientists let a group of fruit flies score with their lady friends.
 Then both groups were given a choice between food spiked with alcohol and more traditional fare; the lonely group vastly preferred the Jim Bean special.
 The study demonstrated that flies and humans process alcohol in similar ways, and also that scientists are dicks.